 No phone calls or paperwork.
 Join millions who've sorted cover online in minutes.

-Frequently Asked Questions
+Get a quoteFrequently Asked Questions

 It's easy!
 Enter your details just once and you'll be able to compare quotes from over 30 specialist providers.
 We'll even e-mail your top quotes to you so you can access them at any time.
 Once you've found the policy that is right for you, pay securely online and your documents will be sent to you directly from your insurance provider.

-A pre-existing condition is a diagnosed medical condition that existed before taking out a policy.
-We'll ask a series of questions about the medical history for you and any travellers on your quote.
-If you answer yes to any of these, you will need to tell us about the traveller's conditions.
+We'll ask you a series of questions about the medical history for you and any travellers on your quote.
+If you answer yes to any of these, you will need to tell us more about that condition.
 This could be a condition that a traveller has now or has had in the past.
-If you are not sure what conditions you need to declare, we have online support available to help you 24/7!
+This makes it easy to know what you need to disclose.

-It is simple and quick to do!
-After you've told us about your trip details and answered some medical history questions you can add your pre-existing conditions, one by one, for each traveller.
-You'll only need to enter your details once, it's all online and there's no need to call, or provide details of your conditions in writing.
+It’s easy to tell us about your medical conditions!
+After you've provided your trip details and answered some medical history questions, you can add your pre-existing conditions, one by one, for each traveller on your policy.
+You'll only need to enter your details once; it's all online, and there's no need to call or provide details of your conditions in writing.

-Once you've declared all of your relevant pre-existing medical conditions, we'll only show you quotes based on the conditions you have told us about.
+Once you've declared all your relevant pre-existing medical conditions, we'll only show you quotes that cover the conditions you have told us about.

-No, we are unable to provide cover with any of your pre-existing medical conditions excluded.
+No, we are unable to provide cover that excludes any of your pre-existing medical conditions.